 Propane School Buses: The Verdict is In

-Over the past four years, Rhoads Energy has worked with several districts, providing guidance as they converted to propane fleets.
+Since 2015 , Rhoads Energy has worked with several districts, providing guidance as they converted to propane fleets.
 That experience has revealed the numerous advantages of propane buses:

 - Huge fuel savings Propane currently costs about half as much as diesel, which adds up to significant savings that districts can use for teachers, resources or educational tools.
-Bonus: propane-powered fleets run on a fuel produced here in Pennsylvania
+Bonus: propane-powered fleets run on a fuel produced here in Pennsylvania.

 - Lower cost of ownership Over time, districts learn that it’s cheaper to maintain propane-powered school buses.
 Unlike diesel technology, propane does not require a complex emissions system or additional filters to comply with clean air standards.
 Propane fleets enable districts to avoid the downtime (and labor costs) required to clean diesel particulate filters.
+Check out a Fleets Cost Calculator to determine the cost and ROI of implementing propane autogas vehicles into your fleet.

 - The clean alternative Propane buses are also notable for what they don’t produce: a black cloud of diesel smoke at every bus stop.
 Switching to environmentally friendly propane buses eliminates an estimated 80% of the smog-producing hydrocarbon generated by diesel engines.